RyanNgCT/IS2218/Lecture 10 - Pricing.md

 - sell a product **outside** the **authorized distribution and selling channels**
 - i.e. buying a luxury handbag in Europe vs in Singapore
 	- a.k.a. arbitrage (different prices for the same asset)

+- pricing should take into account the existence of parallel importing, if any
 #### Costs
 - floor price (costs) $\implies$ should avoid charging below CoGS to avoid making a loss overall
 	- note that CoGS can include both fixed and variable costs